GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 Assuming you are not accessing an already configured version of the database used in this workshop, you will start by creating a new empty database in your system, after which you will create the postgis extension and then import the following shapefiles: *porto_freguesias* ; *ferrovias* and *lugares*

-As an alternative you can restore the *postgis_vectors.backup* database from this repository, this DB already as all the vectors imported.
+As an alternative you can restore the *postgis_vectors.backup* database from this repository, this DB already has all the vectors imported.

+Uploading spatial data is a bit special.
+We wont work on raster data in this context, so will not explain that part.
+Generally, ogr2ogr is quite capable, and if you run it with "--help" option, it will explain how it works.
+Asking for a manual page with a web browser will also do.

+To upload shapefiles into a postgis-enabled postgresql database, the cmmandline tool shape2pgsql is available.
+It creates a *.sql file which you can subsequently load into your database with a call to psql.
+This process is well-documented in the online PostGIS manual, and elsewhere.
+Pay attention to the various command options.

 ----------